Why We Need Diversity & Inclusion in the Workplace

 Once we have spent enough time in this understanding phase, we should be ready to reflect and value all the differences as well as the similarities.
 In this way, we can wipe off any possible uncomfortable feeling and enjoy the result of discovering something new.

-Diversity concerns also various kinds of education, skill sets, backgrounds, work experiences and abilities.
+Diversity includes also various kinds of education, skill sets, backgrounds, work experiences and abilities.

 Companies that hire without any cultural bias will find undiscovered talents more easily.

-That’s why establishing diversity in a workplace requests a clear strategy instead of a short slogan that could lack concrete actions.
+That’s why promoting diversity in the workplace requires a clear strategy instead of a short slogan that could lack concrete actions.

-When organisations want to promote diversity in their workplace, they should add an inclusive plan to implement this objective successfully.
+When organisations want to promote diversity in their workplace, they should focus on a plan for employees’ inclusion in order to implement diversity measures successfully.

 Let me say this straight; if we don’t see these two terms, diversity and inclusion, put together, we should be concerned about the effectiveness of creating a diverse environment.